Siege of Jeddah: Battle

 Although his ship was partially burnt, Selman’s assault proved successful in repelling the Portuguese, who sailed off in the direction of Yemen.

+Portuguese account

 The Portuguese account, in contrast, relates that after arriving in the harbor, the main force found itself unable to land because of shore artillery.
 Although the Portuguese were able to burn a few of the moored ships, a galleon and one or two galleys, weather conditions made navigation impossible.
 After 13 days of waiting for the weather to clear, damages to their vessels, and a growing lack of water, the Portuguese eventually called off the attack.

 Aftermath

 The Portuguese withdrew to Kamaran Island, where they were becalmed for around 3 months.
 Lopo Soares de Albergaria soon needed to restock supplies and sent a brigantine to trade with the local Arab peoples.
 The resupply mission soon went awry since, "Selman or one of his men followed them [the Portuguese ship] in a grab to the vicinity of al-Luhaiyah [Al Luhayyah]" where they captured the 17 Portuguese sailors and sent them to Constantinople.
 Only one was able to escape and return to Portugal to tell the story.

 Although the Portuguese failed to take the city, they still blockaded it by forcing the governor of Calicut (Kozhikode) to limit trade to Jeddah.
 Additionally, the historian Ibn Iyas reveals that "Husayn, the superintendent of Jedda, took a tenth of the value of the goods of the Indian merchants, so they refrained from coming to the port of Jedda and its condition turned to the worse."
 Soon, the combined blockade and taxes resulted in Jeddah no longer being a key trading port.